 If the health of your garden is suffering, if some of your plants are riddled with pests, or if you just want to grow the best plants possible, molasses fertilizer may be what you need.

 Actually, it's not so much a fertilizer as food for the beneficial microorganisms in your soil and on your leaves.
-Molasses has some nutrients, too, but it's mostly about the carbohydrates - the sugar.
+Molasses definitely has some nutrients, too, but it's mostly about the carbohydrates - the sugar.

 And it's not some silly home remedy.
 It's promoted by organic farming consultants and is actually one of the most important things I bring in to my garden.

 In this video, I want to pass onto you how I use it.